andyknolla/smartcart/README.md

 A personal finance app that helps users control their grocery spending.

-Built using Mongo + Mongoose, Expess, Angular, Node, OCR.space character recognition API, and Filepicker.io (Filestack) and Bootstrap.
+Built using Mongo + Mongoose, Express, AngularJS, Node.js, OCR.space character recognition API, and Filepicker.io (Filestack) and Bootstrap.